Combinatorial operads from monoids: Constructing operads

 Let~$I$ be the free $\K$-vector space over the set of twisted packed words having multiple occurrences of a same letter.

 \begin{Proposition} The vector space~$I$ is an operadic ideal of~$\MT$.
-Moreover, the operadic quotient~$\MT/_I$ is the free vector space over the set of twisted permutations~$\Per$ and, for all twisted permutations~$x$ and~$y$, the grafting map in~$\Per$ is expressed as
+Moreover, the operadic quotient~$\MT/_I$ is the free vector space over the set of twisted permutations~$\Per$ and, for all twisted permutations~$x$ and~$y$, the partial composition map in~$\Per$ is expressed as

-where~$0_\K$ is the null vector of~$\Per$ and the grafting map~$\circ_i$ in the right member of~\eqref{eq:SubsPartiellePer} is the grafting map of~$\MT$. \end{Proposition} \begin{proof} Let~$x$ be a twisted packed word and~$y$ be a twisted packed word having multiple occurrences of a same letter.
-Since~$x$ and~$y$ have at least one occurrence of~$0$, any graft involving~$x$ and~$y$ also has multiple occurrences of a same letter.
+where~$0_\K$ is the null vector of~$\Per$ and the partial composition map~$\circ_i$ in the right member of~\eqref{eq:SubsPartiellePer} is the partial composition map of~$\MT$. \end{Proposition} \begin{proof} Let~$x$ be a twisted packed word and~$y$ be a twisted packed word having multiple occurrences of a same letter.
+Since~$x$ and~$y$ have at least one occurrence of~$0$, any composition involving~$x$ and~$y$ also has multiple occurrences of a same letter.
 Moreover, for any permutation~$\sigma$ of~$\Permu$ of size~$|y|$, $y \cdot \sigma$ also has multiple occurrences of a same letter.
 Hence,~$I$ is an operadic ideal of~$\MT$ and one can consider the operadic quotient~$\MT/_I$.

-Since twisted packed words with no multiple occurrence of a same letter are twisted permutations,~$\MT/_I$ can be identified with the $\K$-vector space over the set of twisted permutations~$\Per$ and~\eqref{eq:SubsPartiellePer} follows from the fact that the graft~$x \circ_i y$ of two twisted permutations~$x$ and~$y$ is still a twisted permutation if and only if~$x_i$ is the greatest letter of~$x$. \end{proof}
+Since twisted packed words with no multiple occurrence of a same letter are twisted permutations,~$\MT/_I$ can be identified with the $\K$-vector space over the set of twisted permutations~$\Per$ and~\eqref{eq:SubsPartiellePer} follows from the fact that the composition~$x \circ_i y$ of two twisted permutations~$x$ and~$y$ is still a twisted permutation if and only if~$x_i$ is the greatest letter of~$x$. \end{proof}